rskupnik/rskupnik.github.io/_posts/2017-05-06-tdd-with-spock-groovy-and-java.md

 ![IntelliJ region]({{site.baseurl}}/public/images/intellij-region.png)
 *There's something odd about those line numbers...*

 It's a neat feature but you must be aware that it only works in IntelliJ IDE.
-If you heave colleagues working in a different IDE, you should probably not use those comments as it will not work for them and will just look weird.
+If you have colleagues working in a different IDE, you should probably not use those comments as it will not work for them and will just look weird.

 We will get back to the `@Unroll` annotation at **line 10** later.